strapi/strapi/docs/3.0.0-beta.x/guides/deployment.md

 **OPTIONAL:** You may see your project and set-up your first administrator user, by doing the following:

 - Navigate to the Strapi project folder. `Path: ./my-project/`.
-Run the follow command from within the Strapi project root:
+Run the following command from within the Strapi project root:

 `Path: ./my-project/`